West Park station

-West Park is a station on the RTA Red Line in Cleveland, Ohio.
+West Park station is a station on the RTA Red Line in Cleveland, Ohio.
 It is located off Lorain Avenue just west of West 143rd Street in the West Park neighborhood.

 The station includes a large parking lot accessible from Lorain Avenue.
 The access road has been named Lloyd Peterson Lane.
 A station lobby building is located on the southeast side of the parking lot adjacent to the tracks.
 The station headhouse includes bus loading areas and also houses a training facility, which opened in 1983.

 The headhouse is connected to the platforms by a tunnel extending underneath the westbound track.

 History

-The CTS Rapid Transit was extended to West Park station on November 15, 1958, and the station functioned as the western terminus of the line for 10 years.
+The CTS Rapid Transit was extended to West Park station on November 15, 1958, and the station functioned as the western terminus of the line for ten years.
 There was a small rail yard just southwest of the station.
-When the line was extended to Cleveland Hopkins International Airport in 1968, the yard was removed and a new yard was built just beyond Brookpark station.
+When the line was extended to Cleveland Hopkins International Airport in 1968, the yard was removed, and a new yard was built just beyond Brookpark station.
 The station building was connected to the platform by a tunnel extending under the westbound track.

-In May 1996, RTA completed a $4-million renovation of the station.
-The renovation made the station ADA compliant.
+In May 1996, RTA completed a $4-million renovation of the station that made it accessible to people with disabilities.